The Application Process

 The INTERVIEW

-We hire for fit and we think the best way to find out if you’re the kind of person who belongs with us is by talking to you.
-Whether your interview is conducted in person, over the phone, or via Skype or other remote method, the format is usually the same.
+We are looking for the best people to join our team and so the best way to assess that you have the right skills and behaviours is by talking to you.
+Your initial interview might be conducted in person, over the phone, or via a virtual meeting but the format will usually be the same.
 It’s not a test.
+It’s a chance for us to get to know you better.
 We want to have an open, honest conversation about you and what you can bring to Games Workshop.

 THE RESULT